-The St. Barnabas Church Story
+The Saint Barnabas Church Family 100 Year Story

-The African Americans who came to the Los Angeles area did not find a ready welcome in the Episcopal churches, and on June 16, 1909, a meeting was held at the home of Mrs. Georgia Weatherton on South Fair Oaks Avenue, “to organize an Episcopal mission”, soon known as St. Barnabas Guild, according to handwritten minutes in the diocesan archives.
+The African Americans who came to Pasadena were confronted with Jim Crow and forbidden from worshiping at All Saints Church in Pasadena.
+Not to be denied, on June 16, 1909, a meeting was held at the home of Mrs. Georgia Weatherton on South Fair Oaks Avenue, “to organize an Episcopal mission”, soon known as Saint Barnabas Guild, according to handwritten minutes in the diocesan archives.
 The fledgling members supported their ministry by holding food sales.
 By 1911, services were being held in the Grand Army Hall on Colorado Street.

 In the early 1930s, the Dobbins family donated the present property at 1062 North Fair Oaks Avenue and Mr. and Mrs. Thomas Fleming made a gift of the current sanctuary, which was dedicated by Bishop Stevens in June 1933.
 The parish hall was a wood frame building already located at the site.

-That same year, Bishop Stevens heard of the Reverend W. Alfred Wilkins, a dynamic young African American priest in New Jersey, and sent Mr. Fleming to New York City to interview him.
+That same year, Bishop Stevens heard of the Rev. W. Alfred Wilkins, a dynamic young African American priest in New Jersey, and sent Mr. Fleming to New York City to interview him.
 Fr.
-Wilkins came to St. Barnabas as its first resident vicar in December 1933, accompanied by his wife Lydia.
+Wilkins came to Saint Barnabas as its first resident vicar in December 1933, accompanied by his wife Lydia.
 Services attracted neighborhood residents, as well as family and friends of the original members, and the congregation grew.

 In 1943, heeding the call of his country, Fr.
 Wilkins joined the U.S. Army as a chaplain, and in 1944 the Rev. Alfred E. Norman became vicar, assisted by the Rev. Alfred Lealtad, a retired priest.
 In 1946, Fr.
-Norman was reassigned to St. Martin’s, Watts, and the Rev. Jesse D. Moses II became vicar.
+Norman was reassigned to Saint Martin’s, Watts, and the Rev. Jesse D. Moses II became vicar.
 Fr.
 Moses concurrently served Pasadena Unified School District as its first black principal.
 Fr.
-Moses resigned in 1951, but remained keenly supportive of St. Barnabas until his death in 1999.
+Moses resigned in 1951, but remained keenly supportive of Saint Barnabas until his death in 1999.

 Fr.
 Ottley sought to provide new direction for the church, encouraging the congregation to “find its true vocation as black Episcopalians in the Diocese of Los Angeles and City of Pasadena”, according to the booklet prepared for the Diocese.
 The sanctuary was renovated, a new organ installed, and the 1979 Book of Common Prayer and Lift Every Voice and Sing hymnal (1st Edition) incorporated into worship.
 Thanks to an increased emphasis on stewardship, the church became self-supporting in 1983.

 In 1984, the congregation participated in a self-study and in August 1987, a report was submitted to the Diocese, identifying short- and long-range goals.
 Eventually, at the Bishop’s Committee meeting April 8, 1988, a motion passed unanimously to apply for Parish status.
-St. Barnabas was granted Parish status at the Annual Convention of the Diocese of Los Angeles in December 1988.
+Saint Barnabas was granted Parish status at the Annual Convention of the Diocese of Los Angeles in December 1988.
 Fr.
 Ottley became the first rector, and led the Parish through the next crucial years.
 He resigned in 1990 due to ill health and returned to his native Trinidad.

-After a brief interim, a parish search was completed and the Rev. Patricia Bennett was elected rector.
+After a brief interim, a parish search was completed, and the Rev. Patricia Bennett was elected rector.
 She served from 1993 to 1995, implementing several new programs including the very successful Willard School Tutoring for neighborhood children.
 When Rev. Bennett became ill in 1995, Bishop Chester Talton asked the Rev. John M. Larson to be priest in charge, and when Rev. Bennett resigned in 1996, Fr.
 Larson remained an interim pastor.
 During his four and a half years as pastor, Fr.
 Larson encouraged the Vestry to undertake proper repairs and care of the buildings and grounds and strengthened community outreach.
 Fr.
 Larson was assisted by two clergymen, Deacon Jared Tucker and the Rev. Dr. John Goldingay.
-Long time Senior Warden Julian Mims was succeeded by Sue Daniels; Robert Edwards was (and is) Junior Warden.
+Long time Senior Warden Julian Mims was succeeded by Sue Daniels; Robert Edwards was Junior Warden.

 When Fr.
-Larson was reaching retiring age, Bishop Talton invited the Rev. Antony Glenn Miller to visit St. Barnabas with a view to becoming Rector.
+Larson was reaching retiring age, Bishop Talton invited the Rev. Antony Glenn Miller to visit Saint Barnabas with a view to becoming Rector.
 Fr.
 Miller had been born and brought up in Compton, California, but had been serving in Boston.
-He began his ministry at St. Barnabas in 2002.
+He began his ministry at Saint Barnabas in 2002.
 Fr.
 Antony emphasized hearing and living Jesus’ teaching through silence, solitude and daily prayer, and for himself visiting members of the congregation in their homes, schools and places of work.
-He invited the congregation to enter and leave the church through the front doors on Fair Oaks as a sign of placing our focus more intentionally outward into the community instead of turning inward onto our own churchyard, arranged for a team of us to make dinner once a month at the Union Station Homeless Services Center in Pasadena, and developed a St. Barnabas webpage.
+He invited the congregation to enter and leave the church through the front doors on Fair Oaks as a sign of placing our focus more intentionally outward into the community instead of turning inward onto our own churchyard, arranged for a team of us to make dinner once a month at the Union Station Homeless Services Center in Pasadena, and developed a Saint Barnabas webpage.
 He arranged to make Bibles available in the pews, in the prayer room, and for distribution and began Bible, Listening and Prayer gatherings several times weekly.
 During his time the parish office was remodeled so as to serve as a Quiet Room for such gatherings, and during his time the Rev. Jamesetta Hammons became parish deacon.

 Ms. Susan Daniels gave up the position of Senior Warden after many years in office and Ms. Geneva Fulbright took up from her.
 Robert Edwards continued as Junior Warden, Jonathan Williams as Treasurer, and Paul Kaufman as minister of music.
-The decision-making body at St. Barnabas is the Vestry, which is chaired by the Senior Warden, appointed by the Rector.
+The decision-making body at Saint Barnabas is the Vestry, which is chaired by the Senior Warden, appointed by the Rector.
 It includes the ordained ministers and twelve other members of the congregation elected by the congregation for three-year terms.
 The Vestry then elects the Junior Warden, the Treasurer, and the Parish Clerk or Secretary.